Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 The judge must evaluate the appropriateness of the investigation, considering its usefulness and reasonableness in the circumstances, as well as its expected costs and benefits.

-Where an investigation has been ordered, the inspector’s duty is to investigate any improper conduct and report their findings in a fair and impartial manner.
+Where an investigation has been ordered, the inspector must investigate any improper conduct and report their findings fairly and impartially.

 Also, it is not their job to adjudicate or determine legal responsibility.
 This type of investigation is rarely ordered.